Wappsto/python-wappsto-iot/WappstoIoT/README.md

  1)
     The Protocol & Connection runs in one thread, to ensure that there can be prioritized the order of when & that to be send.
-(Look into 'select') On receive of data, if there is registered a callback, it should be passed on to a thread-pool, so it will not hold the process.
+(Look into 'select')

+ 2) On receive of data, if there is registered a callback, it should be passed on to a thread-pool, so it will not hold the process.

-    On delivery of data it should, from the user side, be added to a queue, but still be waiting on the reply from the server, on that it have received the data.
+ 3) On delivery of data it should, from the user side, be added to a queue, but still be waiting on the reply from the server, on that it have received the data.
 If it have not received the date it should raise a exception.
- 2)
-    The Protocol & Connection running as an asynchronous process.

- *) All callback creates a new thread to be executed in,
+ \*) All callback creates a new thread to be executed in (or Threadpool),
     unless the given callback are running.
 If it is, drop the given try.

 ---